 Native to high altitudes throughout the Northern Hemisphere, Aquilegia is a genus of about 60 to 70 species of herbaceous, perennial plants.
 Columbine flowers have distinctive spurred petals, and the hybrids and cultivars of the genus have been created to be even more strikingly ornate with multicolored inflorescences featuring layers of different shapes, textures, and hues in a variety of combinations featuring white.
 The native Colorado blue columbine is the state flower of the Centennial State.

-Native to the temperate regions of the Northern Hemisphere, Achillea millefolium is a species of herbaceous perennial that belongs to the Asteraceae plant family.
-The plants produce flat-topped clusters of petite, white flowers, each of which has a flat, disc shape of its own.
+Native to the temperate regions of the Northern Hemisphere, Achillea millefolium is a herbaceous perennial species belonging to the Asteraceae plant family.
+The plants produce flat-topped clusters of petite flowers, each with a flat disc shape.
 The flowers range in shade from white to pink and provide a variety of uses for wildlife, from lining for birds’ nests to food for insects.

 What is the rarest white flower?

-The Dutchman’s Pipe Cactus (Epiphyllum oxypetalum) is considered one of the rarest white flowers primarily due to the fact it rarely blooms, and when it does this only occurs at night with the flowers disappearing before dawn.
+The Dutchman’s Pipe Cactus (Epiphyllum oxypetalum) is considered one of the rarest white flowers primarily due to the fact it rarely blooms.
+When it does, this only occurs at night, with the flowers disappearing before dawn.

 Some of the most fragrant white flowers include Jasmine, Honeysuckle, Mock Orange, Sweet Alyssum, Lily of the Valley, Freesia, Clematis, Plumeria, and Lilac.

 Whilst beauty can be somewhat subjective, some of the most beautiful white flowers include Moonflowers, Larkspur, Dahlias, Peonies, Cosmos, Clematis, Ranunculus, Queen Anne’s Lace, and Christmas Rose.